Karin Knapp: 2014: First WTA Tour title

-Knapp began the season at the ASB Classic.
+Knapp began the season at the Auckland Open.
 Seeded eighth, she was defeated in the first round by Julia Görges.
 At the Hobart International, Knapp lost in the first round to qualifier Estrella Cabeza Candela.
 Ranked 44 at the Australian Open, she beat Paula Ormaechea in the first round.
 In the second round, she faced third seed Maria Sharapova.
 Knapp took Sharapova to three sets, but she ended up losing the three hour and 28 minute match.

 In Paris at the Open GdF Suez, Knapp lost in the second round to third seed, last year finalist, and eventual finalist Sara Errani.
 Playing in the Fed Cup tie versus the US, Knapp won both of her rubbers over Christina McHale and Alison Riske.
 Italy won the tie 3–1 to advance to the semifinal round.
 At the Qatar Open in Doha, Knapp beat Caroline Garcia in the first round.
 She was defeated in the second round by fifth seed Jelena Janković.
 Knapp lost in the second round of qualifying at the Dubai Championships to Annika Beck.
-In Indian Wells at the BNP Paribas Open, Knapp was defeated in round one by American wildcard Taylor Townsend.
-At the Sony Open in Miami, Knapp lost in the first round to qualifier Patricia Mayr-Achleitner.
+At Indian Wells, Knapp was defeated in round one by American wildcard Taylor Townsend.
+At the Miami Open, Knapp lost in the first round to qualifier Patricia Mayr-Achleitner.
 Seeded seventh at the Monterrey Open, Knapp was defeated in the first round by eventual finalist Jovana Jakšić.

 Knapp started her clay-court season at the Copa Colsanitas.
 Seeded third, she lost in the first round to Chanelle Scheepers.
 In Estoril at the Portugal Open, Knapp was defeated in the first round by Yaroslava Shvedova.
 At the Madrid Open, Knapp lost in the first round to Bojana Jovanovski.
 In Rome at the Italian Open, Knapp was defeated in the first round by 11th seed Ana Ivanovic.
 Knapp played her final tournament before the French Open at the Nürnberger Versicherungscup.
 She advanced to the semifinals after wins over Shahar Pe'er, Polona Hercog, and seventh seed Caroline Garcia.
 She lost in her semifinal match to second seed and eventual champion Eugenie Bouchard.
 Ranked 49 at the French Open, Knapp was defeated in the first round by Mona Barthel.